-The lack of access to public healthcare for LGBT persons in Guyana is particularly worrying as numerous reports have found that countries that retain laws punishing same-sex intimacy have much higher rates of HIV among key populations - such as men who have sex with men (MSM) and transgender women.
-308 While Guyana's overall prevalence rate remains low, HIV prevalence in the country is already notably higher among transgender persons and men who have sex with men 309 and impeding or deterring HIV-positive LGBT individuals from seeking treatment in public hospitals is a serious national health concern.
+The lack of access to public healthcare for LGBT persons in Guyana is particularly worrying as numerous reports have found that countries that retain laws punishing same-sex intimacy have much higher rates of HIV among key populations - such as MSM and transgender women.
+314 While Guyana's overall prevalence rate remains low, HIV prevalence in the country is already notably higher among transgender persons and MSM, 315 and impeding or deterring HIV-positive LGBT individuals from seeking treatment in public hospitals is a serious national health concern.

 In 2014, CSOs, including SASOD, recommended that the Government of Guyana ensure the adoption of policies by all healthcare facilities to "unequivocally prohibit discrimination in accessing healthcare."
 Addressing these recommendations, the Government denied any allegations of discrimination and stated that, "every Guyanese is entitled to their right to . . . medical care . . . as provided for in the constitution, laws and policies of Guyana."
-Guyana."
+317